Fios-Quest/YouTube-Scripts/src/iriss/016-macros.md

 🦀👨🏻 The content of the macro's invocation is broken up into something called a token tree, which we'll talk about in the next section.

-🦀👨🏻 Here, `this must be present` is parsed as four token trees: `this`, `must`, `be`, `present`.
+🦀👨🏻 Here, `this must be present` is parsed as four token trees: `this`, `must`, `be` and `present`.

-🦀👨🏻 Different tokens won't match, so this won't compile.
+🦀👨🏻 Different tokens won't match our pattern, so this won't compile.

 🦀👨🏻 We can invoke different rules based on the matched pattern.

 ![03-hello-token-rules.png](016-macros/03-hello-token-rules.png)

+🦀👨🏻 So we could match several people by making a rule for each of them.

-🦀👨🏻 We obviously can't write out _every_ possible thing that we might want match on, what if we want to be able to say "hello" to lots of different people
+🦀👨🏻 We obviously can't write out _every_ possible thing that we might want match on though.

+🦀👨🏻 What if we want to be able to say "hello" to lots of different people?

 🦀👨🏻 Instead, we can capture tokens into metavariables.